NativeScript/docs/content/guide/core/color.md

 title: Color
 ---

-This class allows you to create a color object with all color components(in the [0, 255] range) - alpha, red, green, blue - using a diffent input types.
+This class allows you to create a color object with all color components(alpha, red, green, blue in the [0, 255] range) from different types of input.
+The properties `ios` and `android` of an instance of this class provide the color object for the respective native platform.

-## Using Color
+## Use the Color class

 <!-- Preview: https://stackblitz.com/edit/nativescript-stackblitz-templates-x2y7k6?file=app/main-view-model.ts -->
-### Creating a color from hex values
+### Create a color object from hex values

 ```ts
 const color = new Color('#FF00CC');
 const colorShortHex = new Color('#F0C');
 ```

-### Creating a color with an alpha value
+### Create a color object from an alpha value

 ```ts
 const colorARGB = new Color(100, 255, 100, 100);